-- characterized by rapid onset of life-threatening:

-- a. respiratory insufficiency.

-- b.
-Cyanosis
+- characterized by rapid onset of life-threatening: - a. respiratory insufficiency. - b.
+Cyanosis - c.

-Ratio very low - c.
 Severe arterial hypoxemia that becomes refractory to oxygen therapy and may progress to multisystem organ failure.

 ACUTE RESPIRATORY DISTRESS SYNDROME (ARDS):

 The causes of acute respiratory distress syndrome can be divided into direct and indirect: